 Nostalgic entrance and inside of Hoa Dat Cafe

 Fascinating iced egg coffee

 A varied menu featuring coffee, smoothies, yogurt, and Vietnamese food

 Egg coffee is the favorite drink of many Vietnamese, especially people from Hanoi.
-They come not only to drink a cup of coffee but also to drift themselves in nostalgia and memories of the past.
+They come not only to drink a cup of coffee but also to drift themselves into nostalgia and memories of the past.
 If you travel to Vietnam but can't make it to the north, make sure to try egg coffee in Saigon at one of these shops.
-The smell of eggs mixed with the aroma and bitter taste coffee will be the highlight of your trip.
+The smell of eggs mixed with the aroma and bitter taste of coffee will be the highlight of your trip.

 Besides the drink, you can also experience other signature local dishes on our private tours in Ho Chi Minh City.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.